 top of page

-Introduction to Permanent Residence For Partners and Family Dependents:
+Introduction to Permanent Residence For ILR spouse visa and their Dependents:

-Indefinite Leave to Remain can be acquired using different routes which all lead to settlement for partners and family dependents of British citizens and settled nationals in the UK, under the Spouse or Civil Partner, Unmarried Partner, and Child application routes.
+You can apply for Indefinite Leave to Remain after 5 years to acquire ILR status (Permanent Residence) using different visa categories which all lead to settlement for partners and family dependents of British citizens and settled nationals in the United Kingdom, under the Spouse visa or Civil Partner visa, Long-term Partner visa, Child dependents and Skilled Worker Visa application routes.

-To become eligibility for Settlement in the UK as a Partner or their dependent family member.
-You will need to have completed 5 years (60 months) in the UK as the partner of a British citizen or settled person how themselves hold indefinite leave to remain.
-When applying as their Spouse, Civil Partner or Unmarried Partner, including any partners dependents you will need to satisfy the financial requirements under Appendix FM and demonstrate you have to meet the higher English Language requirement that applies to settlement applications unless an exemption applies, you will also need to have passed the Life in the UK test.
+To become eligible to Settle in the United Kingdom as a Partner or dependent family member.
+You need to complete 5 years (60 months) as the partner of someone who holds British citizenship or a settled national who holds ILR visa.
+When applying as their Spouse, Partner or Fiancé, including any partners dependents you will need to satisfy the financial threshold under Appendix FM and demonstrate you have to meet the higher English Language requirement that applies to settlement applications unless an exemption applies, you will also need to have passed the Life in the UK test.

-If you have any dependents applying with you for indefinite leave to enter or remain as an Adult Dependent Relative or Child Dependent, you will also need to demonstrate that they will be adequately maintained, accommodated and cared for without recourse to public funds.
+If you have any visa holders as your dependents also applying for indefinite leave to enter or remain ilr as an Adult Dependent Relative or Child Dependent, you will also need to demonstrate that they will be adequately maintained, accommodated and cared for without recourse to public funds.
 There is no English language requirement for anyone under the age of 18 or over the age of 65 this also applies to the Life in the UK test.
 UKVI also uses discretion to waive this requirement if you are unable to fulfil the requirement due to mental health or physical conditions.

 Section Bar: